 • Capacity building of middle managers in health systems using participatory action research.

 I have BA in Sociology and Spanish/Latin American Studies (1989) and MA in Applied Sociology (1999), both from American University, Washington D.C.
 I have a PhD in Sociology (2010) and Associate Professorship of Sociology (2015), both from Umeå University.
 I am a member of the International Sociological Association and Swedish Association of Gender Researchers.

-Key words: activist groups, feminism, gender justice, Latin America, safety practices, social movements, sexual and reproductive rights, young people
+Key words: activist organizations, feminism, gender justice, Latin America, safety practices, social movements, sexual and reproductive rights, young adults